Aliases for CITED2 Gene

-CITED2 (Cbp/P300-Interacting Transactivator, With Glu/Asp-Rich Carboxy-Terminal Domain, 2) is a Protein Coding gene.
-Diseases associated with CITED2 include ventricular septal defect 2 and atrial septal defect 8.
-Among its related pathways are HIF-2-alpha transcription factor network and HIF-1-alpha transcription factor network.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription coactivator activity.
-An important paralog of this gene is CITED4.
+CITED2 (Cbp/P300 Interacting Transactivator With Glu/Asp Rich Carboxy-Terminal Domain 2) is a Protein Coding gene.
+Diseases associated with CITED2 include Atrial Septal Defect 8 and Ventricular Septal Defect 2.
+Among its related pathways are Transcriptional regulation by the AP-2 (TFAP2) family of transcription factors and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription coactivator activity.
+An important paralog of this gene is CITED1.

 UniProtKB/Swiss-Prot Summary for CITED2 Gene